 Since ’79 isn’t your typical recording studio, you may have some questions that other people have had.
-Here’s some common ones we get:
+Here’s some of our FAQ:

 Q: Do I need to buy tape?